Managing email through a market economy

-I came across this really interesting article from Seriosity – they have developed a product called Attent which runs with Outlook and attempts to manage email overload by allowing senders to attach “monetary” credits to their emails – called Serios.
+I came across this really interesting article from Seriosity – they developed a product called Attent (unfortunately no longer active it seems) which runs with Outlook and attempts to manage email overload by allowing senders to attach “monetary” credits to their emails – called Serios.
 This currency signals importance, people tend to read a message tagged with 250 serios faster than one with 50.

 As the serios have a value and can be used to prioritise your own messages it introduces a kind of internal market for attention – and attention is becoming our scarcest resource.